tmorovati/Bird-Garden/README.md

 ## Overview
 This project is aimed at analyzing zebra finch audio data, preprocessing the data, and developing a machine learning model to detect and categorize the different calls of zebra finches.
 The main steps involved in this project are:

-1. **Data Collection:**The audio data for zebra finches is collected and stored in a database.
+1. **Data Collection:** The audio data for zebra finches is collected and stored in a database.

-2.** Data Preprocessing:** Random samples of audio data are selected and concatenated to create artificial data.
+2. **Data Preprocessing:** Random samples of audio data are selected and concatenated to create artificial data.
 This data is then labeled with the help of available labeling systems.

 3. **Machine Learning Model:** A machine learning algorithm is implemented to detect syllables in zebra finch calls and classify them into relevant categories.
 ## Usage